 - Medical tests

 The selection process is one of the more time-consuming stages of the recruitment process.
-As HR managers need to effectively reduce the candidate pool ensuring the right person gets hired for the job.
-Recruiters need knowledge and expertise in the selection process, one reason is to
+HR managers need to effectively reduce the candidate pool, ensuring the right person gets hired for the job.
+Recruiters need knowledge and expertise in the selection process.
+One reason is to

 Methods of recruiting